freebsd/freebsd-src/docs/LibASTMatchersTutorial.rst

       using namespace clang::tooling;
       using namespace llvm;

+      // Apply a custom category to all command-line options so that they are the
+      // only ones displayed.
+      static llvm::cl::OptionCategory MyToolCategory("my-tool options");

       // CommonOptionsParser declares HelpMessage with a description of the common
       // command-line options related to the compilation database and input files.
       // It's nice to have this help message in all tools.